charlenemandimutsira-bit/untoh_test/pages/teachingexercise.md

 ## Education - Teaching with the A Snapshot to Texas Business History Collection

 Our team is so excited to help educators with their teaching needs.
-This page provides teaching activities that can be done with undergraduate students enrolled in business elective classes.
+This page provides teaching activities that can be done with undergraduate honors students enrolled in business elective classes.

 {% include feature/button.html text="Detailed Breakdown for the Teaching Activities Can Be Found Here" link="https://docs.google.com/document/d/11wBdMBIPQajkVY6SMWGM3Yzjid2aaIeC/edit?usp=sharing&ouid=116514130881529287813&rtpof=true&sd=true" %}